GEOM4009/W25_Ice_OnOff/README.md

 ```
 conda activate [environment name]
 ```
-* Notice the prompt update from (base) to your envrionment.
+* Notice the prompt update from (base) to your environment.
 This means it worked!

 3. Run the Ice On/Off analysis tool
 ```